 STATE ROUTES TO SCHOOL (SRTS) GRANT AWARD- SIDEWALKS -CLEVELAND ROAD WEST (SOUTH SIDE)

 US6 Corridor Improvement Project

-- ODOT/City Project to commence in 2019 with Phase 1: area from Williams Street to the Eastern City Limits.
-Following informational public meeting held on November 16, 2017 and comment reports recieved, final design plans have been submitted to ODOT: Option A: US Route 6 Corridor -4 Lane Pavement Marking Plan (current pavement markings)
+- ODOT/City Project to commence in 2020 with Phase 1: area from Williams Street to the Eastern City Limits.
+Following an informational public meeting held on November 16, 2017 and comment reports recieved from the public , final design plans have been submitted to ODOT: Option A: US Route 6 Corridor -4 Lane Pavement Marking Plan

 US6 -Huron River Bridge Improvements

 - (ODOT/City) Project was re-bid with bid opening May 18, 2017.
 One (1) bid recieved; Project on hold at this time to be coordinated with the ODOT 2020 project above.